 At SPS Commerce, our internal operators improved visibility into automated processes which extracts, transforms and loads customer data into our products.
 The tool needed to provide a high-level view which quickly gives a sense of the overall status of the load, but also provide in-depth detail and powerful troubleshooting tools to more efficiently serve our customers.

-Before beginning design work, I had a lot to learn in order to accurately represent the processes in the interface.
+Before beginning design work, I had much to learn in order to accurately represent the processes in the interface.
 This involved a lot of research and chats with engineers.
 What I discovered was, although there are countless edge cases to cover the custom processes for certain retailers' data, it could be represented in a single standardized view.

 The Analytics Monitor

 Upon logging in, the operator is greeted by the Monitor where they can get a pretty good sense of what is going on with the current data load in a glance.
 For each retailer, it's easy to identify the overall status of the data, as well as how far along in the process the data currently is.
 The operator can then choose to dive deeper to investigate the status of each individual cycle.

 A ton of data is packed into each line, but it's designed to feel low-density, with information placed in the proper context to reduce mental load.

 The Nitty Gritty

 The tabbed navigation not only helps easily navigate through the monitor while keeping data prioritized according to their workflow, but it serves as a heads up display providing a quick count of the data load status.

 The data loaded can branch into multiple sets at any step of the process.
 This is visualized with a simple expand and collapse mechanism, giving visual priority to the most recently processed data.

 Some retailers send their data as several packages in a large bundle.
 With this simple overview, an operator can see in a single line the status of all retailers in a bundle.
 Individual retailers are tucked away within the expand and collapse.